-End-game looms for South Africa's Zuma
+End game looms for South Africa's Zuma

 The machinations within the ANC are an ironic recycling of history for Zuma, who engineered the ouster of former president Thabo Mbeki in 2008 shortly after taking over the helm of the ANC.

-He has not said whether he will resign voluntarily before his second term as president ends next year.
+Zuma has not said whether he will resign voluntarily before his second term as president ends mid next year.

-The rand, which has tended to strengthen on signs that Zuma could step down early, was jittery on Wednesday as traders awaited clarity on the political drama.

-Ramaphosa has put the focus on rooting out corruption and revitalising economic growth since defeating Zuma’s preferred successor, Zuma’s ex-wife Nkosazana Dlamini-Zuma, in the ANC leadership race.

-Zuma still retains the support of a faction within the ANC but has seen several prominent party allies desert him recently.
+He still retains the support of a faction within the ANC but has seen several prominent party allies desert him recently.

 He is still fighting nearly 800 counts of corruption over an arms deal from the late 1990s and his ties with the Gupta brothers, a family of wealthy Indian-born businessmen, are the subject of a judicial inquiry on grand-level corruption.